kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Some of this code should look new to you, so let's break it into bite-sized pieces to make it easier to understand:
+Some of this code should look new to you, so let's break it down to make it easier to understand:

-1. Use the index path of the accessory button's cell to get the friend that was selected, and convert it to a CNMutableContact.
+1. Use the index path of the accessory button's cell to get the friend that was selected, and convert it to a **CNMutableContact**.
-2. Create a CNContactViewController.
+2. Create a **CNContactViewController**.
 This view controller shows the contact's information to the user.
 You instantiate the view controller using its `forUnknownContact` initializer because the contact you are showing is not part of the user's contact store.
-3. You set `allowsEditing` and `allowsActions` to `false` so that the user cannot do anything but view the contact information.
+3. You set `allowsEditing` and `allowsActions` to `false` so that the user can only view the contact information.
-4. First, you set `edgesForExtendedLayout` to `false` so that the CNContactViewController shows below the navigation bar.
+4. First you set `edgesForExtendedLayout` to `false` so that the **CNContactViewController** shows below the navigation bar.
 Then, you push this view controller onto the navigation stack.

 Build and run the app, and tap on one of the table view cells.
 The ContactsUI framework will display the friend's information as shown below: